Dynamics of Majorana Fermions on a Quantum Computer: Introduction

-The transverse-field Ising model (TFIM) provides a paradigmatic example of a spin chain that supports Majorana fermions \cite{Narozhny_SciRep2017,Seiberg_ScipostPhys2024,PhysRevLett.132.210401,hn66-j8pt}.
+The TFIM provides a paradigmatic example of a spin chain that supports Majorana fermions \cite{Narozhny_SciRep2017,Seiberg_ScipostPhys2024,PhysRevLett.132.210401,hn66-j8pt}.
 Through the Jordan-Wigner transformation, each spin site can be mapped to a pair of Majorana operators \cite{Seiberg_ScipostPhys2024}.
-The model's quadratic fermionic Hamiltonian allows for efficient simulation of its dynamics because of recent advances in quantum algorithms, i.e., the Constant Depth Circuit approach \cite{Bassman_MT2022,PhysRevB.110.075116}.
-This method enables high-fidelity simulations of long-time dynamics of free fermion systems on NISQ-era devices \cite{Preskill2018quantumcomputingin}.
+In the TFIM, the regime $J > h$ corresponds to the ordered, topological phase.
+In this phase, unpaired Majorana modes appear at the two ends of an open chain, leading to a twofold degeneracy.
+Importantly, this degeneracy is not limited to the ground state but extends throughout the entire many-body spectrum, a phenomenon known as a \emph{Strong Zero Mode}\cite{Kemp_2017,Kitaev_2001}.
+The associated edge Majorana operators, $\Gamma_L$ and $\Gamma_R$, commute with the Hamiltonian - up to exponentially small corrections in system size - and they map every eigenstate to a nearly degenerate partner of opposite fermion parity. \cite{Fendley_2012,Kitaev_2001}.
+As a consequence, the Majorana zero modes persist at the boundary even after quenches that populate highly excited states.
+Furthermore, the model's quadratic Fermionic Hamiltonian allows for efficient simulation of its dynamics because of recent advances in quantum algorithms, i.e., the Constant Depth Circuit (CDC) approach \cite{Bassman_MT2022,PhysRevB.110.075116}.
+This method enables high-fidelity simulations of long-time dynamics of free fermion systems on NISQ-era devices \cite{Preskill2018quantumcomputingin,Mercado_PRB2024}.

 In this work, we apply the Constant Depth Circuit algorithm to study the long-time evolution of Majorana fermions in the TFIM using an IBM quantum computer.
 By simulating the model on a 7-site chain, we identify distinct dynamical regimes tuned by the relative strength of the inter-site coupling versus the transverse field.
 In addition, we introduce localized impurities into the chain and investigate their influence on the dynamics of Majorana fermions.